 AMD is a similar dæmon which is system independent

-(instead of using the special autofs
+(instead of using the special autofs module of

 Linux it pretends to be an NFS server) and rather more